An overview

 |

-Loss of trust funds as a result of fraud, such as social engineering fraud |
+Loss of trust funds as a result of social engineering fraud |

-Coverage to $500,000 per error |
+Coverage to $500,000 per error but subject to Secondary Verification discussed below |

 Not covered |